ten-protocol/ten-whitepaper/appendix.md

 The levy imposed for every computation executed on the Ethereum network to encourage good behaviour, e.g. prevent bad actors from spamming the network.

 **Host**
-The party controlling the physical server who runs the TEE.
+The party controlling the physical server who runs the Trusted Execution Environment.
 In the threat model of typical confidential computing applications, including Obscuro, the Host is an adversary of the system.

 **L1 management contract**
 Part of the solution is a smart contract which runs on Ethereum and handles all L1 concerns.